+Industrial silicon solar cells are rapidly approaching the 25% laboratory cell efficiency record that has stood for over 15 years.
+To further reduce cost per Watt of solar energy, future industries will be looking towards technologies that go beyond 25%.
+Leveraging the success of c-Si solar cells, one such approach is to utilise high-bandgap earth-abundant semiconductors in top tandem cells placed above an underlying silicon cell.
+In order to achieve efficient tandems solar cells based on such materials, it is important to understand the quantify the effect of the optical design on the device performance.

-We identify the impact of parasitic light absorption on tandem cells based on high-efficiency c-Si solar cells.
-Using simple analytical models we present key design parameters for optimising light distribution in these devices.
+We present key design parameters for optimising light distribution in these devices using simple analytical models.
 The parasitic light absorption of two transparent conducting layers is found to require top-cell efficiencies greater than 15% to achieve a break-even tandem efficiency of 25%.
 Low-pass intermediate reflectors are observed to be detrimental to tandem performance, and single-pass absorption is identified to be preferable to Lambertian light trapping with losses.
 Clear design principles are outlined to avoid these losses and simple light trapping mechanisms are presented that distribute light effectively across the tandem cell.

-Industrial silicon solar cells are rapidly approaching the 25% laboratory cell efficiency record that has stood for over 15 years.
-To further increase the $/W attraction of solar energy, future industries are looking towards technologies that go beyond 25%.
-Leveraging the success of c-Si solar cells, one such approach is to utilise high-bandgap earth-abundant semiconductors in top tandem cells placed above an underlying silicon cell.
-Research efforts are quickly establishing material requirements for these top cells, but none have examined the impact of light trapping and parasitic absorption on these devices.

 We present detailed Figure of Merit calculations for various light trapping mechanisms, outline a broad overview of top cell requirements to reach specific target efficiencies, and identify key design parameters that will enable the field to get there.